Approximating amoebas and coamoebas by sums of squares: Preliminaries

 Similarly, for $f \in \C[Z]$ any connected component of the coamoeba complement $\T^n \setminus \coamoeba_f$ is a convex set (see Figure~\ref{FigureExampleCoamoeba}).
 If $\overline{\coamoeba_f}$ denotes the closure of $\coamoeba_f$ in the torus $\T^n$, then the number of connected components of $\T^n \setminus \overline{\coamoeba_f}$ is bounded by $n! \vol \New(f)$ (Nisse \cite[Thm.
 5.19]{nisse-2009-geometriccombinatorial}), where $\vol$ denotes the volume.

-For technical reasons (as explained below) it will be often convenient to consider in the definition of a coamoeba also those points $z \in \V(I)$ which have a zero-component.
+For technical reasons (see Theorem \ref{Thm:CoamoebaCertificate}) it will be often convenient to consider in the definition of a coamoeba also those points $z \in \V(I)$ which have a zero-component.
 Namely, if a zero $z$ of $I$ has a zero-component $z_j = 0$ then we associate this component to \emph{any} phase.
-Call this modified version of a coamoeba $\mathcal{C}_I'$.
-Note that for principal ideals $I=\langle f \rangle$ the difference between $\mathcal{C}_I$ and $\mathcal{C}_I'$ solely may occur at points which are contained in the closure of $\mathcal{C}_I$.
-The set-theoretic difference of $\mathcal{C}_I$ and $\mathcal{C}_I'$ is a lower-dimensional subset of $\R^n$ (since in each environment of a point in $\coamoeba'_I \setminus \coamoeba_I$ we have a coamoeba point).
+Call this modified version of a coamoeba $\mathcal{C}_I'$, i.e.,